Post-Weight Loss Surgery

 Body contouring procedures at Columbia Aesthetic Plastic Surgery can help complete your personal transformation after significant weight loss by removing loose skin.
 If you’ve lost a significant amount of weight, either through surgery such as a gastric bypass or by making lifestyle changes, excess skin may prevent you from having confidence in your appearance.

-Our plastic surgeons specialize in combining treatments to give your body the toned look you deserve after making the commitment to lose weight.
+Dr. Chang specializes in combining treatments to give your body the toned look you deserve after making the commitment to lose weight.

 A Modern Approach